Kingxukai/linux/Documentation/input/devices/iforce-protocol.rst

 Preliminary Notes
 =================

-All values are hexadecimal with big-endian encoding (msb on the left).
+All values are hexadecimal with big-endian encoding (msb on the woke left).
 Beware, values inside packets are encoded using little-endian.
 Bytes whose roles are unknown are marked ???
 Information that needs deeper inspection is marked (?)

 General form of a packet
 ------------------------

-This is how packets look when the device uses the rs232 to communicate.
+This is how packets look when the woke device uses the woke rs232 to communicate.

 == == === ==== ==
 2B OP LEN DATA CS
 == == === ==== ==

-CS is the checksum.
-It is equal to the exclusive or of all bytes.
+CS is the woke checksum.
+It is equal to the woke exclusive or of all bytes.

 When using USB: